A Conviction to Seek God’s Wisdom:

 Lasting Change Requires Action

-A single session won’t transform your life.
-True change comes through applying biblical principles consistently.
+Understanding that a single session won’t magically transform your life is essential.
+True and lasting change comes through consistently applying biblical principles in your daily life.

-Each week, you’ll receive assignments to reinforce what we discuss.
-Transformation happens as you invite God into your daily life and apply His Word to your thoughts and actions.
+You’ll receive assignments designed to reinforce what we discuss in session each week.
+Transformation happens when you invite God into your daily life and actively apply His Word to your thoughts and actions.

-Biblical Christian counselors don’t recite verses or assign prayer in hopes of quick, supernatural fixes.
-Instead, you will learn how to partner with God for lasting, meaningful growth.
+Biblical Christian counselors don’t simply recite verses or assign prayer as a quick fix.
+Instead, you will learn how to partner with God for lasting, meaningful growth and transformation.

 –1 Samuel 2:9

 With a faith that’s grown stronger over the years, I’ve learned that God has a plan for each of us.
-He can turn a simple dreams into something more beautiful than we can image – like a flagpole on the front page.
+He can turn a simple dream into something more beautiful than we can imagine – like a flagpole on the front page.

 Jane Perkins has a Master’s degree in counseling from the University of Illinois and maintains state licensure status in Illinois and Missouri.
 She has been counseling for over 26 years.

-As an adult and a true believer, I now understand that this life is not about me or being front and center.
+As an adult follower of Jesus Christ, I now understand that this life is not about being front and center stage.
 I am a part of something bigger than myself, but it’s no longer about me.
 I can still dream big, but it is only because I have a big God who can do all things!

 I now live in the Branson, Missouri, area and enjoy spending my free time putting on muck boots to care for our backyard’s 12-18 hens.
 This is me and AL (AL is short for “Alison”)